 I am currently a PhD candidate working under the supervision of Dr. Margrit Betke and Dr. Stan Sclaroff with the Image and Video Computing research group at Boston University's Department of Computer Science.
 I attained a Master of Science degree in Computer Science from Boston University in 2014, and a Bachelor of Arts degree from Connecticut College in 2012 where I majored in Computer Science and Architectural Studies and completed a certificate program in Arts and Technology.
 I have had the opportunity to intern at Disney Research (Summer 2015) and Adobe Creative Technologies Lab (Summer 2016).

-My broad research interests lie in computer vision, machine learning, and human computer interaction.
-Particularly, I am interested in the analysis of spatio-temporal human signals.
+My broad research interests lie in the intersectional and interdisciplinary fields of computer vision, machine learning, and human computer interaction.
+Particularly, I am interested in the analysis of spatio-temporal human signals, generated for instance by eye-gaze, facial expressions and body gestures, in order to facilitate a computational understanding of various aspects of human behavior as well as enable intelligent interaction with the computer.
 In my spare time, I do freelance work in art and photography.
 Some of my work can be seen at ajjenjoshi.com.